Deep-unlearning/Finetune-Parakeet/README.md

-# Finetune Voxtral for ASR with Transformers 🤗
+# Finetune Parakeet for ASR with Transformers 🤗

 This repository fine-tunes the [Parakeet](https://github.com/NVIDIA/Parakeet) speech model on conversational speech datasets using the Hugging Face `transformers` and `datasets` libraries.